sethlewandowski/nest-graphql-code-first/README.md

 -   You want more control between ts types converted to schema.gql scalars (numbers specifically)
 -   You want more control over the ID scalar.

+## Graphql Mutations

+-   as with rest api best practices, different http methods have different purposes.
+    (i.e. best practice of http get method is to NOT write data)

+While graphql Queries are for fetching data or querying data, graphql mutations are designed to mutate or write data.